 Now, researchers are looking for new ways to use electricity to help people with spinal injuries or disorders of the nervous system, such as Parkinson's disease, Alzheimer's disease, or epilepsy.

 People with Parkinson's disease, for example, often end up having tremors and being unable to move.
 One type of treatment involves drugs that change the way nerve cells communicate with each other.
 As part of another new treatment, doctors put tiny wires on the head that send electrical impulses into the patient's brain.
 "As soon as you put that in," Llinas says, "the person can move again."

 Philip Kennedy works at Emory University in Atlanta.
 He has invented a kind of "thought control" to help severely paralyzed people communicate with the outside world.
 His invention, called a neurotrophic (NUUR-oh-TROW-fik) electrode, is a hollow glass cone filled with wires and chemicals.
 With an implanted electrode, a patient who can't move at all still can control the movement of a cursor across a computer screen.

 One way to help keep the medical field speeding into the future might be to cultivate an appreciation for the past.
 At least, that's what the folks at the Bakken museum think.

 Modern-day medical equipment powered by electricity.

-When I recently visited the museum, Rhees and Kathleen Klehr, the museum's public relations manager, took me down to a huge padlocked room in the basement called "The Vault."
-Row upon row of shelves were crammed with rare, old books about electricity, early versions of pacemakers and hearing aids, and all sorts of weird devices.
-One was a shoe-store X-ray machine, powered by electricity, that showed you whether your foot fit comfortably into a new shoe.
+I recently visited the museum.
+There, Rhees and Kathleen Klehr, the museum's public relations manager, took me down to a huge padlocked room in the basement.
+This room is called "The Vault."
+Row upon row of its shelves were crammed with rare, old books about electricity.
+There were also early versions of pacemakers and hearing aids, and all sorts of weird devices.
+One was a shoe-store X-ray machine, powered by electricity.
+It could show you whether your foot fit comfortably into a new shoe.